wjcapehart/SD_Mines_GitPages_Template/00_Instructions.md

 Before starting you should first make a generic and blank web page

-Guidence for this is here.  ["Setting up a GitHub Pages site with Jekyll"](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)
+Guidance for this is here.  ["Setting up a GitHub Pages site with Jekyll"](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)

 Once you get an empty project, you can then populate it.

-It also may be helpful to push this tarball to your blank project.
+To apply this template you can download the full distribution as a "tarball", crack it open, and drag & drop the files into the GitHub webpage interface.
+You will need to edit the _.config.yml_ file before your pages can be useful.
+More on that below.

 ## File Structure